 Wander up the valley toward the Normanby Tavern (an alternative start if you want to finish with a beer!) and start the steady climb up North Road.

 Keep going until Cleghorn Street on your right.
 There’s an AA sign for the walkway pointing up the gravel road, and as you walk up the road you’ll see signs advising that that the track crosses private farm land.
 The track is restricted to walkers only, and dogs aren’t allowed.
 You can check out the council website for track closure advice in advance as the track is closed during lambing season.
+Remember when tracks cross farm land to: leave gates as you find them and take care not to spook stock.

 As you reach a junction at the top of Cleghorn Street you’ll catch a glimpse of the harbour ahead.
 Cleghorn Street Track starts on your right just after this junction, and you’re almost immediately rewarded with harbour views as you turn onto the track!